 You may be familiar with those 100 calorie bags of processed food.
 It’s usually hard to just eat one because you still feel hungry.

-These aren’t the best choice for a few reasons: they contain empty calories, meaning they have no health supporting nutrients, there’s no protein or healthy fats to sustain you and also, 100 calories isn’t nearly enough to satiate your hunger.
+These aren’t the best choice for a few reasons: they contain empty calories, meaning they have no health-supporting nutrients, there’s no protein or healthy fats to sustain you and also, 100 calories aren’t nearly enough to satiate your hunger.

 It’s important to focus on a variety of foods that are made with simple ingredients.
 If you’re eating food that comes in a package (no shame), just make sure you know what the ingredients are.
 If the list is a mile long, it’s probably not the best option to eat on a regular basis.